Key Takeaways

 - This dish has 8g of fiber, which is pretty close to the desired target for frozen meals.
 You can increase your total fiber intake by having fresh fruit on the side or for dessert.

-The sodium content of this dish is 650mg, which is slightly above the recommended guideline.
+The sodium content of this dish is 650mg, slightly above the recommended guideline.

 6. Green Harvest California Style Protein Bowl